Triple-T/gradle-play-publisher/README.md

 1. Give your service account
    [permissions to publish apps](https://play.google.com/apps/publish#AdminPlace) on your behalf
    1. Click `Invite new user`
-   1. Copypasta the service account email (you can find it in the JSON credentials)
+   1. Copypaste the service account email (you can find it in the JSON credentials)
    1. Don't touch the roles
    1. Specify which apps the service account should have access to.
 In this example, GPP has full access to testing tracks and app listings, but will be unable to make production releases: